jsbien/typoglyphs/README.md

 ![Gallery screenshot](docs/gallery.png?raw=true "Gallery screenshot")

-More sophisticated functions can be provided the *geeqie* program or a similar tool.
+More sophisticated functions can be provided by the *geeqie* program or a similar tool.

 ![Qeegie screenshot](geeqie/rubryka.png?raw=true "Qeegie screenshot")